tsleyson/clean_html/src/libretokindlehtml/plan.md

       * Another possibility is to apply it above the cleaner, in chapter and no-heading.
 This kind of makes more sense because I'm not actually cleaning up the paragraph, I'm just moving around the style information.
 I could write a utility function and add in the style information right before it goes into the cleaning function.
       * Yet another possibility is to add it in list-of-resources or mine-content (or mine-all).
 This makes the most sense since the style info isn't really part of your template.
 On the other hand, I feel like this ties those (supposedly general) functions to a specific use case.
 What if you want to ditch all the style information?
 What if you don't want to ditch the head of your document?
 Since novel and libreoffice are both sort of replaceable.
     * On another note, I think I know how to get rid of no-heading.
 Inside insert-heading, test whether we matched anything with headtext.
 If we did, it's the heading.
 Proceed as before.
 If not, we have to somehow alert the next clause not to cut off the first line.
 This is relevant because right now I'm thinking about making changes to chapter to add in styles, and anything I change in chapter has to also be changed in no-heading, the usual disadvantage of code duplication.
 So I'm trying to not duplicate it.

+###December 14th, 2013:

+* Still working on getting styles integrated.
+  * There's a whole fuckaround in merge_files having to do with things being opened as Enlive resources.
+I tried to write a function that does all that (html-resource (file ..)) bullshit for you but it somehow can't find files and shit now.